 See the video below.
 Banana leaves need to be softened to roll or fold “properly”.
-If not, they will tear as you are working with them.
+They will tear, otherwise, as you are working with them.
 If you have access to fresh banana leaves, lose the thick, middle vein, cutting on either side of it, for the leaves, before proceeding.

-If you use frozen, like me, the banana leaves are not as sturdy as fresh ones, and are prone to tearing, so handle with care.
+When using frozen, the banana leaves are not as sturdy as fresh ones, and are prone to tearing, so handle with care.

 You can soften banana leaves in the following 2 ways:

 - Place your banana leaves in a large shallow container and pour boiling water, ensuring that the banana leaves are fully submerged.
 You only need it soaking for a minute or two.
 Dry before use.

 - As you see in the video, hold your leaf over a medium-low flame and move it all around.
 The banana leaf will become a brighter green and shiny to indicate that it’s softened and pliable.

 How much coconut milk you use is purely a matter of taste.
 The more you use, the richer your lemang.
 When I’m making stuffed lemang (a recipe for another day), the cooking liquid is purely coconut milk, because I’m aiming for a full on flavour, as the final lemang will be eaten as a snack, more than anything else.

 However, a “plain” lemang is eaten pretty much like you would eat rice, lontong or ketupat (another type of compressed cake); with curry, namely beef rendang (or any rendang).
 Rendang is a highly spiced and rich curry, with a coconut base, so having a coconut heavy lemang is just overdoing it a little, to my taste.
 And my digestion!